Orphy123/financial-edge-ai/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.
+Please see our [Contributing Guidelines](CONTRIBUTING.md) for details on what to do.

 ## 📄 License